Six and a half years ago I moved to Michigan to answer a call to be the pastor of First Congregational United Church of

 Ministry has been challenging as all ministry is.
-And it has been rewarding.
+And it has been very, very good.
 By the middle of year two the church voted on an Open and Affirming Covenant.
 During my time here the congregation has found many ways to move outside the church and into the community to provide support to those in need.
 My task was simply to say yes, to offer encouragement, blessings and guidance, though guidance was rarely needed.

 It’s time for me to pack up all my belongings which will be no small task, I’ve filled the Parsonage and an office with decent furnishings, little bits of Oberlin to keep me from missing my family, and way too many books.
 I hate moving.
 And while I’ll hate leaving Saint Clair, I have missed being able to travel freely, visit with family and call on Oberlin friends for coffee meetings at The Local.

 We’ve been through another year of COVID; another year of wonder and worry.
 But now it’s time to return our focus to God.
 How will we draw closer this time?
 Will we give up chocolate (again), or write in our journals everyday, or perhaps we’ll give up trying to be someone we aren’t.
 That last may be the most difficult sacrifice of all.

 How do we convince ourselves that we are fine just as we are?
 How do we convince ourselves that God loves us so very deeply?
 And how on earth do we recognize this as we begin again this day, yet another Ash Wednesday?
 How do we see in ourselves our own God-ness as we move into these 40 days and 40 nights?